-9 Intraoperative
+3 Intraoperative

 Correct implant selection is extremely important.
 The use of preoperative imaging, templating and the intraoperative use of trial components is recommended to facilitate the choice of an optimum size and type of component for the specific patient.
 The patients overall anatomical and medical condition should also be considered in conjunction with age, expected activity level, life expectancy and potential for future revision surgeries.
-The incorrect selection of implant type or size may result in failure of the component
+The incorrect selection of implant type or size may result in failure of the component and/or bone.

 The correct selection and positioning of the acetabular component and the choice of the appropriate neck length and / or offset of the stem is important to prevent complications.
-Malposition of the components can result in loosening. or joint dislocation.
+Malposition of the components and rout in loosening, or joint dislocation.